AndiKod/racoon.vim/README.md

 ### Jump to specific files & more

-- `<leader>ff` [F]ind[F]iles with [FzF](https://github.com/junegunn/fzf.vim) FuzzyFinder inside the current project folder.
-FzF does a lot of other intersting things.
+`<leader>ff` [F]ind[F]iles with [FzF](https://github.com/junegunn/fzf.vim) FuzzyFinder inside the current project folder, but also way more!
 Check the vimrc and their docs.
-Add your own preferred bindings.
+Add your own preferred bindings, as I had just scrathed the surface.

 #### Visualize opened buffers & cycle